kleinpa/operatorer/README.md

 reaches the beginning of it's pattern.

-Operatorer is based on a Arduino "Pro Micro" module which contains an ATmega32U4 MCU with native USB support so it can be programmed as a standard USB MIDI device.
+Operatorer is based on a Arduino "Pro Micro" module which contains an ATmega32U4 MCU with native USB support so it can function as a standard USB MIDI device.

 Just for fun, it supports a ring of 7 addressable RGB LEDs (NeoPixel Jewel) to